mohamadhoseinmoradi/flg-stack/readme.md

-a simple docker compose to setup fluentbit, loki and grafana stack.
+a simple docker compose to setup fluentbit, loki and grafana stack for pasrsing nginx logs.